-The Omneon SPECTRUM systems allow facilities to add or expand I/O ports, bandwidth, capacity, and redundancy in granular increments, either simultaneously or independently, without interrupting system operation.
+The Omneon SPECTRUM system in place at KLCS allows the Los Angeles Unified School District to expand I/O ports, bandwidth, capacity, and redundancy, either simultaneously or independently, without interrupting system operation.

 KLCS is integrating a 28-channel Spectrum server within a comprehensive digital content distribution system that provides near-video-on-demand (NVOD), streaming specialty channels, and other video and data content to the desktops of nearly one million students and teachers at Los Angeles Unified School District (LAUSD) campuses.